charizardavi/GimbalFOC/README.md

 - Battery: Any 4-5S LiPO with an XT60 connector

 ## Completed
-- Initial schema
-- Intial footprint sourcing
+- Schema
+- PCB design

 ## TODO
 - Find capacitor and resistor manufacturers
-- Wire PCB
-- find digikey sources for JLC parts, or replace parts, to assemble by hand rather than with PCBA service (partially done)
+- Add optional other motor mounts for smaller sizes